Kine-Technology/kine-protocol/docs/contract overview.md

 ---

 KUSDMinter contract allow users to borrow/repay kMCD to mint/burn kUSD.
-When user mint/burn kUSD, KUSDMinter will borrow/repay equivalent kMCD from KMCD contract on behalf of user according to kMCD price then.
+When user mint/burn kUSD, KUSDMinter will borrow/repay equivalent kMCD from ``KMCD`` contract on behalf of user according to kMCD price then.
 This will trigger Controller to check user's liquidity and permit or forbid user's action.

 KUSDMinter is also the interface for users to liquidate other users' kMCD if they are under-collateralized in order to seize an amplified collateral.

-KUSDMinter also allows Kine off-chain trading system's treasury account to update kUSD vault account's balances to keep kUSD total supply synced with the total value of synthetic assets of Kine trading system.
+KUSDMinter also allows Kine Exchange treasury account to update kUSD vault's balance to keep kUSD total supply synced with the total value of synthetic assets.

-Users who borrowed kMCD to mint kUSD become the pooled counter parties of Kine trading system, they took the risks that kMCD price may fluctuate.
-So we reward these users by distribute Kine token in KUSDMinter contract.
+Users who borrowed kMCD to mint kUSD become the pooled counter parties in Kine Exchange, they took the risks that kMCD price may fluctuate.
+A proportion of trading fees together with Kine token reward will be distributed into `KUSDMinter` contract to reward these users.
 The reward will be periodically added to minter contract and will released to users in a preset release period.

 KUSDMinter also follows DelegateProxy pattern to realize upgradable.

 <span style="color:green">**Mint**</green>

 Mint function borrow equivalent kMCD on behalf of user according to kMCD price and mint specified amount of kUSD to caller.
-When borrow kMCD from KMCD contract, controller will check if user's liquidity is sufficient and permit or forbid user's action.
-Since mint function will change caller's borrowed kMCD amount, will update call's reward status first.
+When borrow kMCD from `KMCD` contract, controller will check if user's liquidity is sufficient and will permit or forbid user's action.
+Since mint function will change caller's borrowed kMCD amount, will update caller's reward status first.
 There is a start time that users can mint/burn kUSD, if time not reached, call will revert.

 ```solidity
 function mint(uint kUSDAmount) external checkStart updateReward(msg.sender)